3rl-io/wasd-site/README.md

 [Early adopter licenses are available through 1/15/23 for production use](https://square.link/u/WDWegPMr)

 You will receive a token and instructions that you can use for all beta and v1 deployments.
-One time fee per subdomain for perptual use.
+One time fee per subdomain for lifetime use.